camptocamp/rancher-redis/README.md

 * You need Sentinel support in your client library.
 * Do not setup the healthchecks with automatic re-create to avoid having the IP addresses changing
 * Prefer to use the "keep ip address" for rancher containers

+## Credits

+Credits to https://github.com/clescot/rancher-redis which was a great starting point for this stack.